Canada Water, Southwark

 The Daily Mail Group’s Harmsworth Quays printing works was built on the site of Quebec Dock.
 Canada Water station opened in 1999, providing an interchange between the East London line (now part of the London Overground network) and the newly-built Jubilee line extension.

-Next came a major regeneration project that has turned buy cheap tadalafil uk Canada Water into “a new town centre for Rotherhithe,” in a joint initiative by Southwark council and British Land.
-In addition to the usual mix of homes, commercial premises and a new public space, the scheme’s landmark feature is a library and culture space that opened in 2012 and is shown in the photograph on the right.*
+Next came a major regeneration project that has turned Canada Water into “a new town centre for Rotherhithe,” in a joint initiative by Southwark council and British Land.
+In addition to the usual mix of homes, commercial premises and a new public space, the scheme’s landmark feature is a library and culture space that opened in 2012.

 The Canada estate’s towers have recently been eclipsed by Barratt’s 26-storey Ontario Point – seen on the right in the photograph at the top – the only new building in the regeneration zone with any real height.